 RECOGNITION OF PRIOR LEARNING (RPL) and CREDIT TRANSFER

 RPL is a way of getting any previous relevant experience – working, training, volunteering, including activities in the community – formally recognised towards a qualification.
 The RPL process is available to all students.
-Applications for RPL must be submitted either before you enrol or during the first term of study.
+Applications for RPL must be submitted either before you enrol or during the first six weeks of course commencement.
 Applications for RPL will only be accepted if:

 - you are enrolled in an approved course; and